tuist/Noora/README.md

 )
 ```

-Then you can start using Noora, the interface is simple and intuitive.
+Then you can start using Noora.
 You need to create an instance of `Noora` first, and then every component available is represented as a function in the `Noora` instance.

 ```swift